 - Mosaic plagiarism hijacks the authors’ ideas by only changing a few words and phrases to gain SEO content.

-These are just a few of the ways that you can cause a dilemma, including an embarrassing faux pas, which will leave your credibility in shambles from the shame of stealing someone’s content.
+These are just a few of the ways that you can cause a dilemma, including an embarrassing faux pas and being on the receiving end of a cease and desist notice, which will leave your credibility in shambles from the shame of stealing someone’s content.

 Ending on a Positive Note